 Cole Marshall bought an empty lot and built himself a home on it.
 As Ars Technica reported, Cole was assured by Charter Cable that they could service his new home with high-speed internet.
 Another internet company, Frontier Communication, promised Mr. Marshall that they could provide him with 24 Mbps download speeds.
 As it turned out, neither of the companies would make good on their promises.

-High-speed internet was an necessary amenity for Marshall who works as a web developer from home.
+High-speed internet was a necessary amenity for Marshall who works as a web developer from home.
 Before he bought the lot, he checked to see if internet was available at the address.
 Marshall checked with Charter online and by phone and was assured that their service was available at the lot.
-To be extra sure, Marshall even checked Charter’s availability at neighboring homes and had the same result.
+To be extra sure, Marshall even checked Charter's availability at neighboring homes and had the same result.

 "Cable was always available everywhere I lived, and I never thought moving just a little bit out of the city would mean I'd get hardly anything,"